 As always, please lock your room door when you are away from your room (even if you just run down to the bathroom), carry your keys at all times, and do not prop exterior doors for any reason.
 RAs are scheduled to be on duty over the break; however, there will be reduced staffing in the RA offices.
-If you need to check anything out from the RA office (cooking equipment, games, videos, etc.) or you need access to storage, please do so by Tuesday night (March 1) at the latest.
-Campus Safety is not permitted to check out hall equipment or give students access to storage.
+If you need to check anything out from the RA office (cooking equipment, games, videos, etc.) or you need access to storage, please do so by 11:00 p.m. on Tuesday, March 7 at the latest.
+Campus Safety is not permitted to check out hall equipment or give students access to storage during the break period.

 During break periods (including official College holidays), Facility Services staff may be doing necessary maintenance, deep cleaning, and/or renovations to common areas.
 At times, this work may require altering normal traffic flow (like periodically closing certain entrances or stairwells).
 At other times, this work may require entering student rooms.
 Every effort will be made to notify students in advance (through e-mails or through signs posted in the buildings).
 However, advanced notice may not be possible in every situation.
 Please contact us if you have questions or concerns.

 Campus Safety officers will be on campus at all times over break.
 The officers will be making regular rounds through the residence halls.
 As always, students are advised to report any suspicious characters or activities to Campus Safety.
 If you need assistance, contact Campus Safety at (319) 895-4299 (or x4299 from an on-campus telephone).
 For an emergency, call 911 (or 9-911 from an on-campus telephone).

 With spring comes unpredictable weather in Iowa.
 Students are encouraged to review Campus Safety's Emergency Information Guide, especially the information on tornados and other weather emergencies.